AnnaStuckert/ViT_facemap/ViT-pytorch/README.md

-Code for ViT facial tracking
+Code for ViT orofacial tracking